brandonson/evict/README.md

 bugs.  `rustpkg install evict` will install Evict-BT according to your rustpkg config.

 The other, more standard method, is  to use `make`.
-Then `make install`, and everything should work great.
+Then `make install`, and everything should work.

-To test your install, run `evict sync` and then `evict list`.
+To test your install, run `evict list`.
 If you get a bunch of output that looks like issues, then you've got a working install.
 (Evict-BT uses `less` to paginate output, so hit q to terminate it)